dicook/LatinR/README.md

 ## Getting started

-You should have a reasonably up to date version of R and R Studio, eg RStudio RStudio 2023.06.2 +561 and R version 4.3.1 (2023-06-16).
+1. You should have a reasonably up to date version of R and R Studio, eg RStudio RStudio 2023.06.2 +561 and R version 4.3.1 (2023-06-16).
 ```
 install.packages(c("ggplot2", "tidyr", "dplyr", "readr", "nullabor", "colorspace", "palmerpenguins", "broom"))
 ```

+2. Download the [Zip file of materials](https://dicook.github.io/LatinR/vis-tutorial.zip) to your laptop, and unzip it.

-Open your RStudio be clicking on `tutorial.Rproj`.
+3. Open your RStudio be clicking on `tutorial.Rproj`.

 There might be a few more packages ot install to run various parts.